janreitz/archon/README.md

 # Archon ECS

-A high-performance, archetype-based Entity-Component-System library written in C++20.
+A minimal archetype-based Entity-Component-System library written in C++20:

-## Features

 - **Simple API**: Minimal, unopinionated interface that doesn't impose constraints on your architecture
 - **Ergonomic component storage**: Store any type as a component